 An excess of SIPC claim would only arise if Pershing failed financially and client assets for covered accountsas defined by SIPCcannot be located due to theft, misplacement, destruction, burglary, robbery, embezzlement, abstraction, failure to obtain or maintain possession or control of client securities, or to maintain the special reserve bank account required by applicable rules.

-The leader of the excess of SIPC coverage program is Lloyd's, which currently holds A+ ratings from Fitch Ratings and Standard & Poor's® (S&P®), and an A rating from A.M.
+Lloyd’s currently holds A+ ratings from Fitch Ratings and Standard & Poor’s® (S&P®), and an A rating from A.M.
 Best.
-These ratings are based on the financial strength of the company and are subject to change by the rating agencies at any time.2 For more information about Lloyd's, please see www.lloyds.com.
+These ratings are based on the financial strength of the company and are subject to change by the rating agencies at any time.1 For more information about Lloyd’s, please see www.lloyds.com.